 - Choosing a neighborhood a New Yorker would live in.

 - What type of real estate investment property?

 We don’t mean to dismiss rent collection.
-Hopefully, it will provide you with a steady annual cash flow.
+Hopefully, it will provide you with a steady annual cash flow and income.
 However, for those who are patient and astute, capital appreciation can be the real wealth generator when buying an investment property in New York City.
-To get started, here is our comprehensive guide to help you begin planning your property investment.
+To get started, here is our comprehensive guide to help you begin planning your real estate investment.

 Hire an AttorneyHire an Attorney

 You will need to protect your assets in the event of bankruptcy or litigation—many from a limited liability company (LLC) or limited partnership.
 There are ways to do it online, or you can consult a real estate attorney.
 One area where it may pay to ask an expert since the cost of not doing it right could be catastrophic to your finances.

 As a cultural and commerce powerhouse, investment properties in New York have desirable characteristics.
 Unlike the 1970s, the city now has a reputation as a safe city.
 But your first decision should be on what neighborhood to choose.
 Check out other posts on this blog to better explain the attractive characteristics of New York’s real estate climate.

 We won’t repeat the maxim about the three most important rules for real estate, but location matters for your Investment.
 Your primary considerations should be economic factors such as income growth, proximity to transportation, and neighborhood characteristics such as the types of shops and restaurants.
 A well-informed agent can assist with this task.
 We recommend considering micro-markets within New York City for a risk-averse real estate asset.

 Neighborhood ConsiderationsNeighborhood Considerations